jinPrelude/simple-es/README.md

 This project has 4 main features:
 1. evolutionary strategies with gym environment
 2. recurrent neural newtork support
-3. multi-agent environment support(pettingzoo)
+3. Pettingzoo multi-agent environment support
 4. wandb sweep parameter search support

-**NOTE: This repo is archived for stable reproducibility.
+**NOTE: This project will only be maintained for stable reproducability.
 Visit [torch-es](https://github.com/jinPrelude/mpi-es.git) for more advanced features!!
 It uses mpi4py to speed up training, and planning to implement more bio-inspired algorithms like NEAT families, and hebbian learning!**

 ## Algorithms
 We Implemented three algorithms below:
 - **simple_evolution**: Use Gaussian noise for offspring generation and apply the average weight of the offssprings to the weight of the next parent(mu) model.
 - **simple_genetic**: Use Gaussian noise to generate offspring for N parent models, and adopt the N models with the highest performance among offsprings as the next parent model.
 No mutation process implemented.
-- **[OpenAI ES](https://openai.com/blog/evolution-strategies/)**: Evolutionary strategy proposed by openAI in 2017 to solve problems of reinforcement learning.
+- **[openai_es](https://openai.com/blog/evolution-strategies/)**: Evolutionary strategy proposed by openAI in 2017 to solve problems of reinforcement learning.
 Visit the link for more information.

 ## Recurrent Neural Network with POMDP environments.
 Recurrent ANN(GRU) is also implemented by default.
 The use of the gru module can be set in the config file.
 For environment, LunarLander and CartPole support POMDP setting.